 Everything contributes to giving this area an atmosphere that you will not find anywhere else in the capital.
 First of all, its immutable silence, a rare luxury in Paris, which adds a delicious solemnity to the beauty of the place.
 You will also find charming pavilions which present both a unity of construction and a personality of their own.
-While some pavilions have pretty canopies, you will see others with small gardens overflowing with wisteria and roses, or facades that have chosen to stand out with bright and original colors.
-The pavilions were built at the beginning of the 20th century for the working population, intended to improve their living conditions and facilitate their access to property.
+While some pavilions have pretty canopies, you will see others with small gardens overflowing with wisteria and roses.
+Some facades stand out with bright and original colors.
+The pavilions were built at the beginning of the 20th century for the working population.
+It was intended to improve their living conditions and facilitate their access to property.

 Cemetery Père Lachaise

 The Père-Lachaise Cemetery is one of the most famous cemeteries in Paris, if not in the world.
 It is visited by just over a million people each year !
-Funny enough it is also the biggest green space in Paris: the Père-Lachaise cemetery has around 5,000 trees representing around 50 different species spread over an area of 44 hectares.
+Funny enough it is also the biggest green space in Paris.
+The Père-Lachaise cemetery has around 5,000 trees representing around 50 different species.

 Le parc de Belleville

-Between rue de Ménilmontant and rue des Couronnes, access to la petite ceinture has been opened to the public and developed over a length of 220 m and a space of 5,000 m² framed by 2 tunnels closed to the public.
+Between rue de Ménilmontant and rue des Couronnes, La petite ceinture offers a space of 5,000 m² framed by 2 tunnels.
 A large wooden dock with a few seats was built to relax.
-Below, a path accessible to people with reduced mobility and strollers runs along the old railway line which was used to transport passengers until 1934.
+Below, a path is accessible to people with reduced mobility.
+Strollers runs along the old railway line, which was used to transport passengers until 1934.

 Le Pavillon Carré de Baudoin

-This popular place of culture, open to all, offers a demanding and totally free program with exhibitions, conferences and an urban art wall.
+This popular place of culture, open to all, has a free program with conferences and an urban art wall.
 For photography lovers, you often have free exhibitions (Willy Ronis, Bamako photo in Paris,…)

-In Paris’ 20th arrondissement, magnificent or strange works of art are displayed without complex, around many streets, on a facade or a pillar.
+In Paris’ 20th arrondissement, magnificent or strange works of art are displayed without complex, around many streets.
 Urban art has long been part of the DNA of the French capital.
-To discover street art, you to go up rue de Ménilmontant.
+To discover street art, you have to go up rue de Ménilmontant.
 In particular, you will discover an emblematic fresco, produced by Jérôme Mesnager.
-Further up the same street, you can admire recent works on the facade of the Pavillon Carré de Baudoin.
-Renowned artists repaint it regularly.
-Also take a walk in the famous rue Denoyez, des Maronites, rue de la Forge, rue de Belleville and Place Frehel.
+And further up the same street, you can admire recent works on the facade of the Pavillon Carré de Baudoin.
+Finally, you can take a walk in the famous rue Denoyez, des Maronites, rue de la Forge, rue de Belleville and Place Frehel.
 In all of these passages, you can admire magnificent frescoes, which are really worth a look!

 Associative place of life, between café, bar, exhibitions and meetings.
 The Floreal promotes young creation and emerging artists.
-With a sparkling turquoise Art Nouveau facade, industrial trendy décor covering 200 square meters, vintage touches and bouquets of wild flowers, it’s a perfect Frenchie cozy place
+With a sparkling turquoise Art Nouveau facade, and vintage touches, it’s a perfect Frenchie cozy place

 As a couple or with friends, a stop at L’Entracte is a must when passing through the Père Lachaise district.
 The decor is neat, the plates are comforting, and the wines well selected by the owner.
 It’s a very good neighbourhood restaurant with well presented dishes.